You are browsing documentation for an outdated version.

-This document explains the security aspects of the Kubernetes Ingress Controller.
+This document explains the security aspects of the Kong Ingress Controller.

 Kong Admin API Protection